CoolDeveloper101/simple-math-interpreter/README.md

 5. It prompts you for input.
 Enter any valid mathematical expression as stated above.

 ## Integrating with other applications.
 Since the core application is a dotnet standard class library, it is easily portable.
+Just add a refernce to the MathInterpreter.MathInterpreter.csproj file in your project.